-- Retesting will take place upon student failure and student request except for research papers, major projects, benchmarks, six weeks test(s) and semester exams.
-It is the student's responsibility to make arrangements for the retest.
-No retests are available for student who received a "0" for cheating. - b.
-The student must schedule the retest within five (5) school days after earning the failing grade, except under extenuating circumstance determined by the principal. - c.
-The student may raise his/her score to a maximum of 70 on the test by taking the retest. - d.
-A student may not be retested more than one time for any given original major assessment. - e.
-Retesting Procedures apply to all students.
+- a.
+The teacher must notify the student of a failing major assessment within 5 school days of the test date. - b.
+There are no retests for research papers, projects, benchmarks, six weeks test(s) and semester exams. - c.
+The teacher and student will work together to schedule a retest within (5) school days after learning of the failing grade, except under extenuating circumstance determined by the principal.
+No retests are available for students who received a "0" for academic dishonesty. - d.
+The student may raise his/her score to a maximum of 70 on the test upon mastery of the retest. - e.
+A student may not be retested more than one time for any given original major assessment. - f.
+Retesting procedures apply to all students.
 Dual Enrollment must follow University grading procedures.